 The list of teachers who will be part of the conference is amazing!
 Do you keep a surprise or everything is finalized?

 At this moment, the 2019 Conference Program is full.
-Besides the yoga workshops, lectures, and meditation sittings, there will be do-it-yourself workshops, a musical program, a comedy club, a yoga fashion show, a performance, and possibly a mini book fair and an art exhibition.
-When creating the programme, I just wanted to do the kind of event that I would enjoy myself (I have a high standard), that would be pretty remarkable, unique, and different.
+Besides the yoga workshops, lectures, and meditation sittings, there will be do-it-yourself workshops, a musical program, a comedy club, a yoga fashion show, a performance, and possibly a mini-book fair and an art exhibition.
+When creating the program, I just wanted to do the kind of event that I would enjoy myself (I have a high standard), that would be pretty remarkable, unique, and different.

 Can we choose between events or we have to follow the whole program?
 What should we absolutely try and not miss during the conference?